take a front row seat at the most controversial and spectacular catwalk shows of all time | look | i-D

-From Hussein Chalayan's high art hijab-wearing nudes, to Thom Browne's saucy skirt-wearing soldiers, the performance art spectacles of Alexander McQueen and the lavish beauty of Chanel haute couture, catwalks come and go, but their legend lasts forever.
-In recent years, blockbuster productions have redefined the humble catwalk show, transforming it into a form of heightened creativity and even entertainment, with its cultural significance aligning with that of the clothes.
+From Hussein Chalayan's high art hijab-wearing nudes, to Thom Browne's saucy skirt-wearing soldiers, the performance art spectacles of Alexander McQueen and the lavish beauty of Chanel haute couture, catwalks come and go, but some legends lasts forever.
+In recent years, blockbuster productions have redefined the humble catwalk show, transforming it into a form of heightened creativity and even entertainment.
+Its cultural significance aligns with that of the clothes.

 John Galliano spring/summer 95